Carabouille/Alarm_Clock_dawn_simulator/README.md

 <img src=Pictures/pcb_pcb_6.png width="500"/>

 That wasn't possible with the dimensions I needed to avoid the waste of some part of the PCB, like you can see the part not used.
+I'm gonna cut the different PCB myself with a dremel.

 # Firmware
 The Firmware is a big part of my project!
-To code I used the software Visual Studio Code and the extension Plateformio The code is pretty simple for the moment; I only initialize all the components.
+(I said it for each part ;-;) To code I used the software Visual Studio Code and the extension Plateformio The code is pretty simple for the moment.
+I only initialize all the components.
 I'm gonna add all the interesting features when I hould have the card in my hands.
-For the moment, given that I only initialize the components, all my code parts are copy-paste from the example code that I found online and from old code that I made.
+For the moment, given that I only initialize the components, all my code parts are just from the example code that I found online and from old code that I made.

 In the code I initialize :
 - The I2C bus